Token Games and History-Deterministic Quantitative-Automata: Deciding History-Determinism via Two Token Games

 The $G_k$ strategy on the other hand is positional for $\LimSup$, since it can be encoded as a parity game directly on the $G_k(\A)$ arena, similarly to the reduction in~\cref{cl:solveG2LimSup}; the size of the $G_k(\A)$ arena is $O(n^{k+1})$.
 The overall $\HD$ strategy for $\LimSup$ therefore needs memory exponential in the number of weights.

 For $\LimInf$ on the other hand, by \cref{cl:solveG2liminf,cl:2TokenKToken}, the $G_k$ strategy can do with memory of size $n^{k-1} \cdot 3^{k^2}$.
-The overall $\HD$ strategy therefore has memory exponential in the size of $\A$.
+The overall $\HD$ strategy however needs memory exponential in both $n$ and $k$, due to strategies in the component coB\"uchi automata potentially requiring memory exponential in $n$.

-For the $\Sup$ case, recall the $\LimSup$ automaton $\A'$ from the proof of~\cref{cl:G2-oSup}, which is \HD if and only if $\A$ is \HD.
+For the $\Sup$ case, recall the $\LimSup$ automaton $\A'$, which has $k*n$ states and $k$ weights, from the proof of~\cref{cl:G2-oSup}, which is \HD if and only if $\A$ is \HD.
 From the same proof, an \HD strategy in $\A'$ can be interpreted as an \HD strategy in $\A$.
-Since $\A'$ is of polynomial size in $n$ and has as many weights as $\A$, $\A'$ has an \HD strategy that has memory exponential in $n$, and therefore so does $\A$. \end{proof}
+Since $\A'$ is of polynomial size in $n$ and has as many weights as $\A$, $\A'$ has an \HD strategy that has memory exponential in $k$, and therefore so does $\A$.
+If $k$ is in $O(\log n)$, then the memory is polynomial in $n$. \end{proof}

-We leave open whether this can be improved upon.
+We leave open whether the memory bounds of \cref{cl:MemoryBounds} can be improved upon.
 Already for coB\"uchi automata, it is known that deciding whether an automaton is $\HD$ is polynomial despite there being automata for which the optimal $\HD$ strategy needs exponential memory.
 Hence, at least for the $\LimInf$ case, we cannot expect to do much better.
 However, for the $\Sup$ and $\LimSup$ cases, it might be that strategies with polynomial memory suffice.

 Our proof does however imply that if a $\LimSup$ automaton $\A$ is $\HD$, then there is a \textit{finite memory} $\HD$ strategy, which implies that $\A$ is determinisable, without increasing the number of weights, by taking a product of $\A$ with the finite $\HD$ strategy.
 (Recall that every $\LimInf$ automaton can be determinised, while not every $\LimSup$ automaton can.)